scalalogo/scalalogo.github.io/en/index.md

 The code is editable.
 If you make any changes to it or just want to run it once again, click the _Run_ button above the code.
 You can always restore the code to its original version with the _Reset_ button.
 This will only revert the code changes - again, click the _Run_ button to reset the application as well.

+After running the code you might get a message in English like this: "Too many actions!".
+This means that your code created more actions to perform than allowed.
+If you see it, it's possible that you have created an infinite loop or an infinite recursion (you'll learn about loops and recursion in further chapters).

 ## Table of contents

 1. [Introduction](/en/1_introduction)